gowhd20/Family-Shopping-Cart/README.md

 	throughout the season or the specific time by leveraging key word based learning algorithm implemented in the server.

+# Work-in-progress
+- Taking photo of the item

+- Improve user experience in adding family members

+- family comments

 # Tools
 	- Java, Python